Iran–Armenia gas pipeline: Political controversy

 Many suspect that the pipeline's diameter was reduced from 1420 to 700 mm under pressure from Gazprom, which purchased a majority share in the Armenian section of the pipeline through its subsidiary, Armrosgazprom.
 If the pipeline had been built at the initial diameter, it would have allowed Iran to export to markets in Europe, therefore competing with Russia's own natural gas industry.
-Analysts argue that the pipeline was in part intended to extend Iran's influence in Caucasus, however was subdued to Russian control before the construction ended.
+Analysts argue that the pipeline was in part intended to extend Iran's influence in Caucasus, however was subdued due to Russian control before the construction ended.

 On 11 November 2009, Armenian officials reported an explosion of some segment of the pipeline within the Armenian borders.
 Once the damage is repaired, Iran will resume flow of gas to Armenia.